mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 ## Puzzle Day

+Apparently Microsoft has a pretty big puzzle culture, so every summer they host a Puzzle Day event, a couple-hour event where we try to crack some puzzles.
+I think this event might be open to FTEs as well.
+There might've been a prize for the winners, but my team wasn't even close to winning so it didn't much matter.
+I'm pretty bad at puzzles so some of them were super difficult.
+I think they're submitted my Microsoft employees and most of them had multiple stages.
+For example, I think one puzzle had a crossword puzzle, but you took the answers from the crossword puzzle into another sub-puzzle which would be used again to get the final answer.
+There were also meta-puzzles that required multiple other full puzzles to be completely solved.

 ## Co-Creation

 Not gunna lie I still don't really know what co-creation is, but it has something to do with using Microsoft as a platform for your passions or something.
 I think interns set up events like diversity exec chats and music/dance videos and stuff through co-creation, but I can never be sure.